Zkyarpan/chatWithMe/README.md

 - Enter your username and start chatting with other users in real time.
 - Messages are displayed instantly to all connected users.

-## Contributing
-Contributions are welcome!
-Feel free to open issues or pull requests for any improvements or new features.